jasonpolites/histogram.js/README.md

 401 to 500 | ■■■■■ (1)
 ```

-Change the resolution.
+### Data Resolution
 Resolution is an approximation of the values you expect to see.
 The lower the resolution value, the more raw values will
 be stored in memory, but the more accurate the histogram.
 The higher the resolution value, the more performant the histogram will be, but the less
 accurate the data.